davidgilbertson/react-recollect/README.md

 store, and re-render the component when they change.

 But when a component re-renders because you changed the _state_, Recollect isn't aware of this.
-So any data that you read _after_ the last time Recollect rendered your component won't be associated with that component.
+99% of the time this isn't an issue, but if you happen to read a property of the store only after some state change has triggered a render, you're going to have a problem.

 You can work around this simply by ensuring those props are read when the component renders.
 E.g. with `[store.prop1, store.prop2].includes('');` in your